essential-contributions/pint/docs/book/src/basics/data_types.md

 Pint supports the basic mathematical operations you’d expect for integers and reals: addition, subtraction, multiplication, division, and remainder.
 Integer division truncates toward zero to the nearest integer.
-The following code shows how you’d use each numeric operation in a `let` statement:
+The following code shows how you’d use each numeric operation in a `var` statement:

 ```pint
 {{#include ../../../../examples/ch_3_2.pnt:math_ops}}